olcf/olcf-user-docs/systems/rhea_user_guide.rst

 .. code::

-    xinit &
+    $ xinit &
-    export DISPLAY=:0
+    $ export DISPLAY=:0
-    dcv create-session --gl-display :0 mySessionName
+    $ dcv create-session --gl-display :0 mySessionName
-    hostname  // will be used to open a tunneling connection with this node
+    $ hostname  // will be used to open a tunneling connection with this node

-step 1 (terminal 2)
+Step 1 (terminal 2)
 ^^^^^^^^^^^^^^^^^^^

 Open a tunneling connection with gpu node ``N``, given by hostname: